Make a Magnetometer

 As long as we're fiddling with resistors, we might take this one step further.
 Some judicious use of a few more resistors can scale the number the meter shows, so that 1V = 1,000 Gauss.
 This we can read without having to do any math!

-We used much larger resistor values in this leg, to minimize affecting what we’re measuring.
+We used much larger resistor values in this leg, to minimize affecting what we're measuring.
 We used 47,000 Ohm resistor for R3, and 11,000 (A 10k and a 1k) Ohm value for R4.
-You could use other values, but this ratio is what we needed to make 1 Volt on the meter correspont to 1,000 Gauss.
+You could use other values, but this ratio is what we needed to make 1 Volt on the meter correspond to 1,000 Gauss.

 (How did we choose those values?
 Because in the "1B" circuit, 1.3V corresponded to a field strength of 1,000 Gauss.
 To make it work out, we wanted to measure about 1/1.3 or 77% of the voltage across that leg.
 Since 47 kOhms is about 80% of 47+11 kOhms, it works out.)